SAP/spartacus-docs/_pages/telco/spartacus-roadmap-for-tua.md

 ### B2C Functionality

-The following features are in our roadmap, but currently not planned for a specific quarter:
+The following features are in roadmap, but currently not planned for a specific quarter:

 - Fixed Bundled Product Offerings
 - Retention Process Flows